yungshenglu/LeetCode/LC-203/README.md

 # LC-203 - Remove Linked List Elements

-Remove all elements from a linked list of integers that have value val.
+Remove all elements from a linked list of integers that have value `val`.

 > * Difficulty: **EASY**